Hobby-Linux/.github/profile/README.md

 **Hobby Linux.
 Make More.**

-Hobby Linux is a tiny GNU/Linux distribution that is designed to be simple and functional for you to focus on your projects and hobbies.

 ⚠️ As of March 2024, Hobby Linux is in a **pre-alpha** state.
-Any tools found in the repos will likely hurt you so do not use them on production systems!
+Tools found in the repos may hurt you so do not use on production systems!

-Hobby Linux is a passion project of [Egee](https://egee.xyz/)'s.
-After using Linux for many years, he became jaded with the state of Linux and decided to start his own Linux distribution (as one does).
+Hobby Linux is a tiny GNU/Linux distribution that is designed to be simple and functional.
+It is a passion project of [Egee](https://egee.xyz/)'s.
+After using Linux for many years, he became jaded and decided to start his own Linux distribution (as one does).

-The goal of Hobby Linux is to provide a small installed GNU/Linux operating system with custom tools and user experience focused on producitivity and minimizing inefficiencies in the workflow.
+The goal of Hobby Linux is to build a small Linux operating system for hobbyists complete with custom tooling and a user experience focused on maximizing productivity whilst minimizing inefficiencies in the workflow.

-The development and philosphy of Hobby Linux largely follows practices established by [Agile](https://en.wikipedia.org/wiki/Agile_software_development#Agile_software_development_values) and [Lean](https://en.wikipedia.org/wiki/Lean_manufacturing#Key_principles_and_waste).
+The development philosophy of Hobby Linux is largely based on practices established by [Agile](https://en.wikipedia.org/wiki/Agile_software_development#Agile_software_development_values) and [Lean](https://en.wikipedia.org/wiki/Lean_manufacturing#Key_principles_and_waste).

 You can follow the progress of Hobby Linux here: